List of Shy characters: Amarariruku

-Tarumu is an extremely lazy person who tends to rely heavily on his underlings to complete tasks and often does not take the initiative himself.
+A extremely intelligent young man who tends to rely heavily on his underlings to complete tasks and often does not take the initiative himself.
 He is often seen lying around and complaining about ever having to do anything.
-He uses corpses as raw materials to create undead mummy-like creatures called Anlets that serve him.
+He uses corpses as raw materials to create undead creatures called Anlets that serve him.
 He has the ability to steal vitality from her enemies.
 He wears a suit that resembles a body bag and his face is covered in scars.
 As Momouna, he was a scientist and a veterinarian living in the quarantine zone of a war-torn country.
 He researched Heart hoping to create a device to understand the minds of animals.
 However, his research would be used against him to create a Heart-powered nuclear missile with high destructive capabilities.
 Thinking that it would actually be used, he committed suicide out of guilt.
 His Amarariruku first name in Japanese means "to slack off".
-He has an undead dog, also named Anlet.
+He has an undead dog called Anlet.